emberjs/rfcs/text/0812-tracked-built-ins.md

 }
 ```

-Lets lake a look into another example involving a shopping cart, where we keep track
+Let's take a look into another example involving a shopping cart, where we keep track
 of the items added to cart using tracked version of JavaScript's [Array][global-objects-array].

 ```js